When we built a new shop, we set out to up our game. And then we said to ourselves, let’s not just up our game, let’s go for best in class.

 - Not to be outdone by neighboring Watauga County, Ashe County has its very own Grandfather Mountain.
 It’s called Mount Jefferson State Natural area.
 For a great 1 hour hike, take 2 vehicles, leave one at the parking area at the top of the mountain, and drive the other back down to the ranger station at the base.
 Park, and hike (up) the Mountain Ridge Trail to your other vehicle.

-Ashe County Airport
+What Makes the Ashe County Airport Unique?

 You may be surprised to learn that private jets regularly land and take off only 3 miles from downtown West Jefferson.
 Ashe County Airport (KGEV, GEV) is a county-owned public airport with a 5,002′ long runway.

-Communities in Ashe County
+What Communities Are in Ashe County?

 West Jefferson is listed on the National Register of Historic Places and is the largest town in Ashe County, while Jefferson is the county seat.
 Lansing rounds out the list of towns (our favorite pizza comes from Pie on the Mountain in Lansing).
 Some of the other places you might like to explore are Todd, Fleetwood, Creston, Helton, and Glendale Springs.